1. Domains of Conscious Theory (DCT) (A Structural and Flow-Constrained Architecture of Cognition)

 Biological consciousness exhibits five robust timing dissociations that no serious theory can ignore: reflexes precede awareness, affective reactions precede recognition, laughter precedes comprehension, veto power is limited to a narrow pre-movement window, and purely internal events (dream threats) can trigger genuine defensive reflexes.
 These phenomena share one implication: awareness never receives raw sensory data or neutral representations.
 All input is obligatorily pre-processed and valence-tagged before reaching the slow narrative system.
 We formalise these five constraints, show that existing major theories either accommodate them only partially or require ad-hoc patches, and derive the smallest functional architecture that satisfies all five simultaneously without new theoretical primitives.
 The result is substrate-neutral, biologically plausible, and yields three novel, quantitative, and immediately testable predictions.

-Keywords: consciousness, timing constraints, affective precedence, reflexive enactment, dream threats, architectural requirements
+consciousness, timing constraints, affective precedence, reflexive enactment, dream threats, architectural requirements

 1. The Five Non-Negotiable Timing Signatures